 There’s a lot of jargon in the estate agency — but at Strike, we’re on a mission to cut through it.
 That means going back to basics.
 We wanted to look at one piece of jargon you’ll hear as soon as you start to think about selling: property valuation.

 What actually is a property valuation?
 Property valuations (or home valuations) are at the core of the property selling process.
-To put it simply, it’s when you find out how much your home is worth.
+To put it simply, this basic house valuation is when you find out how much your home is worth.
 There are a few different ways you can have valuations — more on that in a minute — but they all help you figure out the price you should be able to get.
 Here’s what you need to know.

 How much is my home worth?